-This quick and easy vegetarian, sweet potato side dish is perfect for fall and lovely for Thanksgiving!
-It’s creamy, rich and packed with warm flavors.If you’ve been following my recipes and blog for a while, you know my passions in life are family and food, and that most of my days are composed of creating recipes, photography, my two boys, my parents, etc.
+These quick and easy, vegetarian, Ginger Mashed Potatoes are a perfect side dish for fall and lovely for Thanksgiving!
+They’re creamy, rich and packed with warm flavors.If you’ve been following my recipes and blog for a while, you know my main passions in life are family and food, and that most of my days are composed of creating recipes, photography, my two boys, my parents, etc.

 Here’s something you probably don’t know. . . .

-So there you have it, a new Valentina fact, and a delicious recipe.
+So there you have it, a new Valentina fact, and a tasty recipe.

 - 3 pounds sweet potatoes